-Your employees may believe they can inspect their personnel file, but this isn’t always the case.
+Your employees may believe they can inspect their personnel file at any time, but this isn’t always the case.
 Many states have laws that require employees to obtain a court order before they can request access to their personnel files.

 Additionally, there are federal and state laws that determine how employers can store certain information and which employees have clearance to access it.
-Anderson said most states only require employers to keep state or federal specific documents in the HR department or locked cabinet, whereas other documents require special storage and restriction.
+Anderson said most states only require employers to keep state- or federal-specific documents in the HR department or a locked cabinet, whereas other documents require special storage and restriction.

 Laws also regulate how long you must retain certain documents.
-For example, the equal employment opportunity commission requires employers to retain all personnel records for at least one year after the last date of employment, and the Age Discrimination in Employment Act of 1967 requires employers to retain any employee benefit plan and written merit or seniority system for at least one year after the plan or system is terminated.
+For example, the Equal Employment Opportunity Commission requires employers to retain all personnel records for at least one year after the last date of employment, while the Age Discrimination in Employment Act (ADEA) requires employers to retain any employee benefit plan and written merit or seniority system for at least one year after the plan or system is terminated.